 I wish I had a more exciting story to go with these maple oatmeal cookies, but the fact is I made them mainly because I had all the ingredients and liked that the words “pecan” and “pepita” both start with P. That, plus I wanted to try out my new small cookie scoop.
 In the past I’ve made these cookies large, but I had a feeling they’d work better as small cookies and needed to test the theory.

 Okay, tested!
-The small cookies are very good.
-I liked my old version, but today I improved upon it a bit by adding Ghirardelli caramel flavored chips.
-Unfortunately the caramel flavored baking chips can be hard to find, so you may have to use white chips or cinnamon chips instead.
-Also, after all that talk about making the cookies small, I still like the large version too.
+The small cookies are very good, but you can still make them larger if you’d rather.
 If you make them large you’ll get about 25 or 26 cookies.
-The dough does a fairly modest amount of spreading, so I suggest shaping them into balls and flattening a bit before baking.
+The dough does a fairly modest amount of spreading, so I suggest shaping them into balls and flattening a bit before for baking.

 Cranberry, Pepita and Pecan Maple Oatmeal Cookies

 - 2 sticks unsalted butter, softened (230 grams)

 - 1 cup packed light brown sugar (200 grams)

 - 1/3 cup maple syrup